wpgaurav/dynamic-month-year-into-posts/README.txt

 ### Privacy

 Dynamic Month & Year into Posts is a completely native shortcode plugin.
 It has no settings page and does not use any analytics tool to gather or use your data.
 It's bloat and ad-free.
+No notifications.
+No upgrade notices.
+Nothing.

 ### Fast Support and Feature Implementation